accumulator/charge-lnd/README.md

 If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

 Python and PIP should be made available on the system before installation.
-The project and its dependencies can be installed by running:
+The project and its dependencies can be installed by running (don't forget the last dot):

 ```
 $ pip install -r requirements.txt .